samigitz/nova-detached-actions/README.md

 The action is detached from the row selection checkboxes in the resource table, so you will not have a collection of models to iterate over.
 Detached actions are intended to be independent of the selection in the table.

+This is a fork of [gobrightspot/nova-detached-actions](https://github.com/gobrightspot/nova-detached-actions) abandoned repo, i rewrite a lot of part in using vue 3 composition api.

 :warning: Pivot actions are not supported and have not been tested.

 ![actions](branding/actions.jpg)